j0z/SwanBot/docs/users.md

 -----
 Each user occupies a space known as a 'node,' which they can use however they want.
-Data can be added or removed at will, made public or private, or "routed" (see 'routing.md').
+Data can be added or removed at will, or made public or private.

 This ability to add/remove data on command enables SwanBot to be used in any application that follows the API, providing